Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Wrist trick**

-    Simple and martial melee weapons without the :weapon-prop-thrown: **Thrown** property can be treated as if they have the :weapon-prop-thrown: **Thrown** property.
+    Simple and Martial melee weapons without the :weapon-prop-thrown: **Thrown** property can be treated as if they have the :weapon-prop-thrown: **Thrown** property.
 One-handed weapons have a range of 20/60, while Two-handed weapons have a range of 15/30.

 - **Extended aim**